 The town is moving away from pea gravel (also known as metering stone) and sand for our standard playground surfaces.
 Most new playground sites will include engineered wood fibres as our standard resilient surface.
 These are not simply shredded trees/bark, but are specifically designed and tested for the playground industry.
 Wood fibre surfacing is recognized as an accessible surface across North America.
 Surfacing suppliers include Fibar, Zeager, and Fibertop.

 The Parks and Open Space department replaces a number of playground structures on an annual basis.
-In 2019, we are not replacing any playgrounds, however we are making some improvements at the following locations.
+In 2020, we are not replacing any playgrounds, however we are making some improvements at the following location.